 It is a chronic condition, but medication can help manage it.

 Angina involves any of the following sensations in the chest:

 - burning or aching across the chest, usually starting behind the breastbone

-This pain often spreads to the neck, jaw, arms, shoulders, throat, back, or even the teeth.
+The pain often spreads to the neck, jaw, arms, shoulders, throat, back, or teeth.

-Angina treatments aim to reduce pain, prevent symptoms, and prevent or lower the risk of heart attack.
-Medicines, lifestyle changes, and medical procedures may all be employed.
+Treatments aim to reduce pain, prevent symptoms, and prevent or lower the risk of a heart attack.
+A doctor may recommend medication, lifestyle changes, a surgical procedure, or a combination.

 - stopping smoking